 Another reason to brush up on your markings is to discuss them correctly.
 This lingo is universal among all horse lovers no matter where they're from.
 If you say, “Hey, that's an amazing set of stockings!” your fellow aficionados would know exactly what you mean.

 This marking can be found on the animal's forehead, right between the eyes.
 As the name suggests, it often looks like a star.
-It's usually small and circular, but the edges can vary between having a clean border, smudgy appearance to the star-like spikes that gave this marking its name.
+It's usually small and circular, but the edges can vary from having a clean border or a smudgy appearance to the star-like spikes that gave this marking its name.

 Thankfully, this doesn't refer to any hair loss!
 When your horse is bald, he or she merely owns the biggest facial marking there is.
 This white stroke runs the entire length of the animal's face, from the forehead down to the nose.
 Usually, the bald marking includes the entire upper lip.
 Sideways, the stroke has a broad appearance that folds down the sides of the face.

 The blaze is the thinner version of the bald mark.
-Similarly, it also broadly lines the face from forehead to nose—but never extends sideways beyond the bridge of the nose.
+Similarly, it also broadly lines the face from forehead to nose—but it never extends sideways beyond the bridge of the nose.
 The moment it does that, the blaze is actually more of a bald.
 The variations of the blaze are legion.
-Some horses carry faded lines, or end their blazes on both ends with large white areas to the forehead and muzzle.
+Some horses carry faded lines or end their blazes on both ends with large white areas on the forehead and muzzle.

 Coronet and Half Pastern

 The smallest of all leg markings, the coronet is basically a line that traces the area above the hoof.
 Its width varies, but it's never too high up.
 When this band reaches higher, halfway up the pastern, it's no longer considered a coronet but a half pastern.